Skip to main content

 • Preset: The different ways that the risk scoring model calculates the base risk score.
 Select one of the following:

-• Aggregate related attribute: Takes an aggregation (Maximum, Minimum, Sum, etc.) of a data set.
+• Aggregate related attribute: Takes an aggregation (Maximum, Minimum, Mean, Median, Sum, or Standard deviation) of a dataset.
 You must select the Aggregation attribute when specifying the conditions.
 The attribute must be of either the Number or Calculated (Number) type.

 • Default value: Specify a number as the default.